M - Mathematics

 M 105Q Contemporary Mathematics: 3 Credits (3 Lec)

-PREREQUISITE: M 088, or Math Level 290.
+PREREQUISITE: Math Level 290.
 (F, Sp, Su) Formerly M 145Q.
 Designed to give liberal arts students the skills required to understand and interpret quantitative information that they encounter in the news and in their studies, and to make numerically-based decision in their lives.
 Topics include working with large numbers and units, linear and exponential relations, financial mathematics, and essentials of probability and statistics.
 Common final

 M 108 Business Mathematics: 3 Credits (3 Lec)